Set Up Rbenv Revisited

 Default Gems

-There in one rbenv plugin which I prefer to set up and that is rbenv-default-gems.
+There is one rbenv plugin that I prefer to set up, and that is rbenv-default-gems.
 This plugin will manage installing a select set of gems whenever you update your version of ruby.
 Install the plugin:

 git clone https://github.com/rbenv/rbenv-default-gems.git $(rbenv root)/plugins/rbenv-default-gems